 - Shape, size and scaliness of the person’s hair (head and body)

-- Amount of hair in the natal cleft & buttocks
+- Amount of hair in the buttock cleft & buttocks

 - Size of the pores in the skin over the tailbone